Friday, June 12, 2026

 Micro-action: pick 5 to 10 critical positions from your main opening and make flashcards today.
 Review them daily for a week, then extend intervals as you answer correctly.

 Next, scale with a dedicated chess SRS tool.
 ChessAtlas combines FSRS spaced repetition with automatic game import and deviation detection, so you drill the exact positions you miss in real games.
-Chessable and Listudy are also solid alternatives if you prefer GM-authored courses or open-source tools.
-You can also see how this fits into your overall preparation in our guide How Deep Should You Learn Your Openings?
+You can also see how this fits into your overall preparation in our guide on how deep to learn your openings.
+When you are ready for the technical details on the FSRS algorithm itself - retention math, DSR memory model, optimizer tuning - read the companion piece: Spaced Repetition for Chess Openings: The Complete FSRS Guide.